scalabli/quo/README.rst

 **Simple**
      If you know Python you can  easily use quo and it can integrate with just about anything.

-**Highly Available**
-    Faust is highly available and can survive network problems and server crashes.
-In the case of node failure, it can automatically recover, and tables have standby nodes that will take over.

-**Distributed**
-    Start more instances of your application as needed.

-**Fast**
-    A single-core Faust worker instance can already process tens of thousands of events every second, and we are reasonably confident that throughput will increase once we can support a more optimized Kafka client.

-**Flexible**
-    Faust is just Python, and a stream is an infinite asynchronous iterator.
-    If you know how to use Python, you already know how to use Faust, and it works with your favorite Python libraries like Django, Flask, SQLAlchemy, NTLK, NumPy, SciPy, TensorFlow, etc.

 .. _`introduction`: http://faust.readthedocs.io/en/latest/introduction.html